 Not a lot of students receive financial aid and those that do only receive a small amount.

 During the 2012-2013 Academic year, 76.3% of all Undergraduates received some sort of assistance in the form of financial aid (loans, grants and/or scholarships).
 Students received approximately $180 million in financial assistance.

-Financial Aid is suppose to cover all of my expenses.
+Financial Aid is supposed to cover all of my expenses.

 Financial Aid is assistance from the Federal, State and/or University.
-It is not suppose to cover all of your costs.
+It is not supposed to cover all of your costs.
 It is there to assist you in covering your costs.

-If my Financial Aid pacakge doesn't fully cover my cost of attendance I cannot attend school.
+If my Financial Aid package doesn't fully cover my cost of attendance, I cannot attend school.

 If your Financial Aid package does not fully cover your cost of attendance there are many other avenues you can take to assist you in paying your balance.
 There are various agencies outside of the University that offer private loans and scholarships.
 The key is applying for loans early and doing research for the scholarships.
 Also the Student Accounts office offers a payment plan to assist families looking to finance their educational costs out of pocket.